-I am pleased to be sending you details of our Annual General Meeting (AGM), which we are holding on Wednesday 4 May 2016 at 11.00am UK time (6.00pm Hong Kong time) at etc. venues, 200 Aldersgate, St Paul's, London, EC1A 4HD.
+I am pleased to be sending you details of our Annual General Meeting (AGM), which we are holding on Wednesday 3 May 2017 at 11:00am UK time (6:00pm Hong Kong time) at etc.venues, 200 Aldersgate, St Paul's, London EC1A 4HD.
 The formal notice of our AGM starts on page 5 of this document.

-At the AGM, we will present a review of the year's results, the new strategy and the current business and there will be an opportunity for you to ask questions about the Group's performance and on each of the resolutions being proposed at the AGM.
+At the AGM, we will present a review of the year's results, progress in executing the Group's strategy and details of the business' performance.
+There will be an opportunity for you to ask questions about the Group's performance and on each of the resolutions being proposed at the AGM.